-- 1. Increased uptake and provision of domestic abuse training for professionals across all organisations, which is reflective of learning from local reviews as well as national/legislative changes. - 2.
-An effective survivor engagement programme that creates an opportunity for survivors of Domestic Abuse and their children to engage with the partnership and directly influence change and service development. - 3.
-See continued growth and development in the Healthy Relationships Offer delivered in education setting by the Stay Safe Team (Including an increase in the number of children receiving that intervention as well as positive outcomes being reported by children and young people). - 4.
-A domestic abuse charter developed and implemented within the partnership, integrating the Coordinated Community Response model. - 5.
-An effective integrated domestic abuse process within early years settings and family hubs. - 6.
-A variety of businesses signed up to the Business Engagement framework. - 7.
-Raised profile and awareness of domestic abuse within the local community and with friends and family. - 8.
-Developed and implemented a comprehensive partnership communication and marketing strategy to raise the profile and awareness of domestic abuse through several different mediums: campaigns, toolkits, social media, digital media, ensuring consistent and appropriate communication messages around domestic abuse.
-This includes the diverse needs of all those impacted by domestic abuse: LGBTQ+, older adults, children and young people, male, BAMER etc. - 9.
-Improved data collection and data sharing in relation to domestic abuse amongst partners, which is brought together to develop a more comprehensive understanding of demand, diverse characteristics and unmet need and is used to inform service developments, future investment decisions and which aims to remove any identified barrier to accessing support. - 10.
-Sustainability in the number of survivor/thriver groups within the County. - 11.
-A refreshed and relaunched 'Ask for Angela' Campaign working closely with the District Councils and Serious Violence Core Priority Group.
+Priority One - Prevention Objective/Outcome Statement Impact Prevent Domestic Abuse from starting by raising awareness within the Community, engaging with Survivors to get invaluable feedback and have access to data that can help identify emerging issues We will have: Increased uptake and provision of domestic abuse training for professionals across all organisations, which is reflective of learning from local reviews as well as national/legislative changes.
+An effective survivor engagement programme that creates an opportunity for survivors of Domestic Abuse and their children to engage with the partnership and directly influence change and service Our key areas of focus development.
+Strong and supported partnership arrangements 3.
+See continued growth and development in the Healthy Relationships Offer delivered in education setting by the Stay Safe Team (Including an increase in the number of children receiving that Community and Business Engagement intervention as well as positive outcomes being reported by children and young people).A domestic abuse charter developed and implemented within the partnership, integrating the LDASS Outreach and Engagement Programme of delivery Coordinated Community Response model.An effective integrated domestic abuse process within early years settings and family hubs.
+Survivor Voice 6.
+A variety of businesses signed up to the Business Engagement framework.7.
+Raised profile and awareness of domestic abuse within the local community and with friends and Workforce Development family.
+Stay Safe Healthy Relationships work 8.
+Developed and implemented a comprehensive partnership communication and marketing strategy to raise the profile and awareness of domestic abuse through several different mediums: Data and Analysis campaigns, toolkits, social media, digital media, ensuring consistent and appropriate Working with neighbouring authorities and national organisations to ensure effective cross boundary partnership working communication messages around domestic abuse.
+This includes the diverse needs of all those impacted by domestic abuse: LGBTQ+, older adults, children and young people, male, BAMER etc. 9.
+Improved data collection and data sharing in relation to domestic abuse amongst partners, which is brought together to develop a more comprehensive understanding of demand, diverse characteristics and unmet need and is used to inform service developments, future investment decisions and which aims to remove any identified barrier to accessing support.
+10. Sustainability in the number of survivor/thriver groups within the County.
+11. A refreshed and relaunched 'Ask for Angela' Campaign working closely with the District Councils and Serious Violence Core Priority Group.